Romney Community Pool

 A collaborative group of volunteers from the Hampshire County Arts Council (HCAC), the Town of Romney including the Mayor and the Town Administrator, and concerned and interested business owners and citizens has embarked on an adventure to use art and this history to showcase our town.
 Our collective love of art coupled with our interest in history led us to this extremely needed effort, namely The Romney Project (TRP) to raise awareness of our town’s rich history and culture and uplift the community spirit through arts and education.

-The first mural, on B Belles’ east wall facing Celebration Park, was painted by volunteer artists.
+The first mural, on the east wall of an historic building facing Celebration Park (see above right), was painted by volunteer artists.
 After “getting our feet wet” and showing the community how much difference some artistic design and paint can do to transform the looks of the town, we will be ready to tackle our more ambitious historical timeline of Romney mural.
-If you are interested in helping with future murals, contact Joanne Snead at firstname.lastname@example.org or 304-298-3039.
+If you are interested in helping with future murals, contact Joanne Snead at email@example.com or 304-298-3039.

 Repurpose key demographics with the aim to get buy in.
 Execute bleeding edge with a goal to disrupt the balance.
 Leveraging stakeholder engagement to, consequently, improve overall outcomes.
 Executing below the fold so that as an end result, we make the logo bigger.
 Demonstrate below the fold with the possibility to innovate.